wedmolol/enternet_tech/README.md

 # enternet_tech
-The absolute apopheosis of wev-progamming
+The absolute apopheosis of web-progamming